 InSoFast, LLC has provided superior quality products since 2006.
 We focus on developing energy efficient building systems that exceed present and future energy codes, outperform the competition, and simplify construction processes.

-We are currently headquartered in South Dakota with offices in Pennsylvania and Oregon.
+We are currently headquartered in South Dakota with offices in Pennsylvania.
 Our panels are manufactured and shipped factory-direct from facilities in Massachusetts, Minnesota and Idaho.

 Edward Scherrer is the President and Chief Engineer of InSoFast LLC.
 Building has been a constant in his life.
 Ed started with custom home construction and continued on with Insulating Concrete Form (ICFs) construction, radiant heating systems for do-it-yourselfers, and finally with InSoFast panels.
 Ed is problem fixer and is continually looking for ways to improve how things are built.